FIDE Grand Prix 2022: Tournament 3 - Berlin, Germany

-The third tournament was held in Berlin, Germany from 22 March to 4 April.
+The third tournament was held in Berlin, Germany from 22 March – 4 April.
 Due to personal reasons, Dmitry Andreikin withdrew from the third leg and was replaced by Andrey Esipenko.
 Wesley So won the third leg with Hikaru Nakamura as the runner-up.

 Round-robin stage

 The double round-robin stage had six rounds of standard time control games on 22–25, 27, and 28 March with tie-breaks on 29 March.
-Winners advanced to the knockout stage between March 30–April 4, 2022.
+Winners advanced to the knockout stage between 30 March – 4 April, 2022.